GianniGuava/Tic-Tac-Toe-Games/README.md

 - **Super Tic-Tac-Toe vs. AI:** Play against an AI in Super Tic-Tac-Toe!

 ## Installation Instructions:
-This project was made and designed for **VSCode**.
+This project was made and designed in **VSCode**.
 Follow the steps below to start playing:

 1. **Clone the Repository:**
   - Create the file you want to clone your repository in.